 We hope everyone understands this decision.
-We do hope to return to Seattle in 2022.

 First, welcome to the new website!
 Second, please be aware there are some things that may seem a bit confusing in regards to any error messages, or odd looking web addresses in your web browser's address bar (at the top of your web browser window).
 Rest assured things will smooth out over time - this is the web address you should bookmark right away as to not get lost! https://www.adbcmemorialsociety.org

 If you are a current ADBC-MS member, log in at the very top of the page.

 Thank you for your patience & please feel free to Contact Us if necessary

 Our mission is to preserve and perpetuate the story of the men and women who defended the Philippines and other Allied outposts against overwhelming odds during the first months of World War II in the Pacific and later became prisoners-of-war.